Smoked Tri Tip Recipe

 Place the tri tip fat cap up on the grate, away from direct heat.
 Insert a probe thermometer into the thickest part.

-Fat cap up is debated but it works best in a smoker - the fat renders down over the meat as it cooks, basting it.
+Fat cap up is debated, but it works best in a smoker.
+The fat renders down over the meat as it cooks, basting it.
 In a grill you might go fat-down to shield from direct heat.

 - 4